 This role can sometimes be a formal role on the team, particularly in organisations with large IT departments or in organisations where their operational facilities have been outsourced.
-In situations where the IT departments are smaller and operational facilities are in-house, then this may be a part-time role that is picked up by a member of the project team.
+In situations where the IT departments are smaller and operational facilities are in-housed then this role may be a part-time role that is picked up by a member of the project team.

-We have also found that this person may be able to support the programmers find answers to the legacy system queries, and at times even code, although typically this person is post-technical but with a strong technical knowledge base.
+We have also found that this person may be able to support the programmers find answers to the legacy system queries and at times even code, although typically this person is posttechnical but with a strong technical knowledge base.

-It is important to ensure that this person remains a part of the team and does not go native (get captured by the larger IT organisation).
-They need to obtain support from the team because they will be facing a lot of pressure externally and can easily become battered and bruised.
+It is important to ensure that this person remains a part of the team and does not go native (get captured by the larger IT organisation), and obtains support from the team as they will be facing a lot of pressure externally and can easily become battered and bruised.